Applications for the 2019-20 Leadership Corvallis program are now open.

 Full participation is expected so please ensure you can attend all sessions, which are held on the second Thursday of each month.
 (The schedule is subject to change for holidays; a full class schedule will be sent upon acceptance.)
 At least 80 percent attendance is required for graduation.

 The tuition rate for 2019-20 is $650.
 A discount of $50 will be applied to applications received by May 6, 2019.
 This rate is subject to change.

 There are three unique categories of scholarships for Leadership Corvallis.
 If you plan to apply for any Leadership Corvallis scholarship, your scholarship application should be submitted along with your class application.
-You will be notified after June 1 on the status of your scholarship application.
+You will be notified before June 17 on the status of your scholarship application.
 Scholarship recipients will be invoiced for the balance of the tuition.

 Leadership Corvallis Public Service Scholarship

 This scholarship is based on need and commitment to the community.